muzafferkadir/uswg/README.md

 # USWG - Unsilence With GUI
 USWG is an automated video silence removal application with a graphical interface.
 It helps you remove or speed up silent parts in your video and audio files automatically.

+> This project is a standalone version of the repo named unsilenced by adding gui.
+[You can check unsilence repo from here](https://github.com/lagmoellertim/unsilence)

 ## Demo

 ### Before